Zhongbf/typora/英文/Peppa Pig 第一季.md

 In all the ==excitement==.
 Daddy Pig has forgotten to put the picture up.
 I’n no expert  but I’m sure it’s quite easy.

-Yes, that didi look quite easy.
+Yes, that did look quite easy.
 But when you did it, Daddy, it looked really hard.
 Peppa, don’t tell anymore!